 Where to stay in Krakow

-There are so many neighbourhoods and areas in Krakow to choose from but first-timers should definitely consider the Old Town, you will only be a short walk from most of the sights in the city.
+There are so many neighbourhoods and areas in Krakow to choose from but first-timers should definitely consider the Old Town as a base to be a short walk from most of the sights in the city.
 Here’s a few recommended stays to get you some ideas;